Karla Cossío

-She attended elementary school Colegio Ciudad de México, Junior High and the High School in El Colegio Britanico (The Edron Academy).
-She is also fluent three languages: Spanish, English and French.
+She attended elementary school in Colegio Ciudad de México, Junior High and the High School in El Colegio Britanico (The Edron Academy).
+She is also fluent three languages: Spanish, English, and French.
 Cossío was part of the soap opera Clase 406 with the character of Sandra Paola, a production of Pedro Damián.

-In 2004 she acts in the soap opera Rebelde with the character of Pilar.
+In 2004, she acts in the soap opera Rebelde with the character of Pilar.